 Abstract

 This contribution relates to Adaptive Resolution Change (ARC).
 The contribution asserts that several of the use-cases for ARC involves downsampling and it is suggested to use filters with low-pass characteristics for the cases where a reference picture is of higher resolution than the current picture.
 For the one-step approach of ARC this would mean to use a different interpolation filter in the Motion Compensation process.
 For the two-step approach of ARC (where a new reference picture is created from a reference picture with different resolution) it would mean to generate a downsampled reference picture using filters adjusted for downsampling.
 The contribution includes two suggested sets of interpolation filters: one for 2:1 scaling and one for 4:1 scaling.
 Both are integer versions of 8-tap Lanczos filters.
+In the second version of the proposal, an example with 2x scaling factor is added as Annex B, and an example of 4x scaling factor using the SHVC 12-tap filter is added as Annex C for reference.

 Introduction